-In addition, restricted stock units, stock options and other types of equity awards are considered a competitive necessity in the high technology sector in which we compete.
-This necessity has become more pronounced for us as we have transitioned to computer vision markets and sought to hire and retain AI engineers to support our transition to computer vision markets.
-As AI engineering experience has grown in importance, the pool of qualified candidates has become more limited, particularly in Silicon Valley, and we often compete for talent with companies much larger than us and our peer group of companies.
-Similarly, hiring and retaining very large-scale integration (VLSI) engineers that design our SoCs has become more critical as we have transitioned to more advanced process nodes, such as 5 nanometer, and seek to develop more complex solutions for new CV markets and applications.
+Restricted stock units, stock options and other types of equity awards are considered a competitive necessity in the high technology sector in which we compete.
+This necessity has become more pronounced for us as we have transitioned to AI computer vision markets and sought to hire and retain AI engineers to support our transition to these markets.
+As AI engineering and management experience has grown in importance, market-competitive compensation has increased, especially in the past few years, and the pool of qualified candidates has become more limited, particularly in Silicon Valley, and we often compete for talent with companies much larger than us and our compensation peer group of companies.
+Similarly, hiring and retaining very large-scale integration (VLSI) engineers that design our SoCs has become more critical as we have transitioned to more advanced process nodes, such as 5 nanometer, and seek to develop more complex solutions for new AI applications.

-The Board and its compensation committee believes that the Company must offer a competitive equity incentive program if it is to continue to successfully attract and retain the best possible candidates for positions of substantial responsibility within the Company, and that long-term incentive compensation programs help align more closely the interests of management, employees and shareholders to create long-term shareholder value.
-The Board and its compensation committee believe that the approval of the 2021 Plan, and the Company's ability to continue to grant equity awards after the expiration of the 2012 Plan, will be essential in attracting, retaining and rewarding high caliber employees who are essential to our success and in providing incentive to these individuals to promote the success of the Company.
+The Board and the compensation committee believe that the Company must offer a competitive equity incentive program if it is to continue to successfully attract and retain the best possible candidates for positions of substantial responsibility within the Company, and that long-term incentive compensation programs help align more closely the interests of management, employees and shareholders to create long-term shareholder value.
+The Board and the compensation committee believe that the approval of the 2021 Plan, as amended and restated, will be essential in our ability to continue attracting, retaining and rewarding high caliber employees who are essential to our success and providing incentive to these individuals to promote the success of the Company.